In the annals of Rhode Island food traditions, the New York System wiener is probably the most misleading.

-It’s a 4-inch pork, beef and veal wiener (never hot dog) in a steamed bun with yellow mustard, onions, celery salt and a ground beef sauce (never ketchup).
-It is usually ordered in multiples and washed down with another Rhode Island food tradition -- a tall glass of coffee milk.
+It’s a four-inch pork, beef and veal wiener (never hot dog) in a steamed bun with yellow mustard, onions, celery salt and a ground beef sauce (never ketchup).
+People usually order them in multiples and wash them down with another Rhode Island food tradition — a tall glass of coffee milk.

 The name New York System emerged in the 1900s when hot dogs, er wieners, were still new.
 They were associated with Coney Island in New York City, and ‘New York System’ was used as a marketing term to denote authenticity.
 They’re also known as hot wieners, weenies, gaggers and belly busters.

 By 1940, ‘New York System’ described a distinct style of preparation that evolved in Providence’s Greek community.

 A distinct method of presentation also evolved – ‘on the arm.’
 Short-order cooks would line an outstretched arm with buns, then with their free hand add the wieners, mustard, meat sauce, onions, salt in rapid succession.